-I have 3 looms for sale, all the accessories to the looms, and a bale of cream selvage edge shaggy strips that weighs between 500# & 600#.
+I have 3 looms for sale and all the accessories to the looms.

 My remaining 3 looms are all air-powered.
 Each of these looms has been modified.
 Let's put a value on these modifications.
 If you're going to make a living weaving, you need an efficient, easy to operate loom.
 These looms are much easier to use than a stock loom and they make a better rug.

 This loom has eight harnesses.
 Any one or all can be raised so designs are endless.
 The basic loom sells for around $22,000 +.
 The following improvements would cost about $12,000.
 The original brake system was a wood pulley with a steel cable.
 It slipped, so we replaced it with metal gears and air-powered dogs that securely lock the thread beam.
 We replaced the original 3" beams with 6" steel beams.
 We also added a foot switch controlled gear motor on the warp beam and air cylinders to the beater so one person can warp and weave a firm rug.
 Weaving is effortless with a wonderful shed.
 We replaced the wood-chain dobby with a computer.
 The program software is ProWeave.
 Stock on the loom is air power on the harnesses/no treadles and two sectional thread beams so you can weave with two warps.

 There is room for four more harnesses which we are planning to do.

 A computer-controlled set of designs and warp/weft combinations using the same warp-up can make a wholesale offering to interior designer showrooms easier.

 Included are 12.5, 12, 10, 8, 8, 6.5, 5 dent reeds, extra heddles and several rag shuttles.
 These accessories alone are worth several hundred dollars.

 One person can easily warp and weave on this machine.
 You don't need hired help.